 Proficiency in Mathematics.
-Students who enter the university needing mathematics at a level below Mathematics 2363 (or 2417) are urged to attend summer session to avoid delay in starting their physics courses.
+Students who enter SWT needing mathematics at a level below MATH 2363 (or 2417) are urged to attend summer session to avoid delay in starting their physics courses.

 Bachelor of Science Major in Physics (Minimum required: 128-133 semester hours)